 Learn and Play

 Learn and Play project provides parent/child activity times twice a month for children birth to five.
-The next dates for Meade are August 22nd & September 5th, at the Meade County Extension Office.
-The next dates for Plains will be August 21st & September 4th, at the United Methodist Church.
+The next dates for Meade are September 5th & 19th, at the Meade County Extension Office.
+The next dates for Plains will be September 4th & 18th, at the Plains Library.
 Learn and Play groups are made possible by the Building Blocks Early Childhood Block Grant awarded by the Kansas Children’s Cabinet and Trust Fund to Russell Child Development Center.
 Contact Brenda Pennington at 620-873-9242 for more information.

 Meade Public Library